 Vleesbaai, South Africa

 This is where my other half spent most of his childhood summer holidays.
 It’s not hard to see why.
 This is a small coastal village with only a handful of mostly holiday homes.
 The waves can get rather playful (a common spot to find surfers and anglers) so be careful.
-However, the water is warm and only on the off chance will you be stung by blue bottle.
+However, the water is warm and only on the off chance will you be stung by a blue bottle.
 The views in Vleesbaai is something to experience, ideally with a picnic and some prosecco.
 Read more about Vleesbaai here.

 Crazy-ready for summer in South Africa now!